eljandoubi/deploy-ml/README.md

 * Inference can be performed using the dedicated script "request.py".
 The script posts a sample item (14 features) to the app url/invocations and the prediction is returned.
 The inference is performed by the main.py module using the trained pipeline saved in the ./model folder
 * See the screenshots as illustrations [here](https://github.com/eljandoubi/deploy-ml/tree/main/screenshots )

- # Environment and Set-up
- The project is conducted under windows WSL2.
-Python 3.7 is used inside a virtual environment.
-Necessary packages are provided in the requirements.txt file also used for the Render deployment.
-Screenshots are provided to document the major achievements of the project.

  - CI/CD Github actions validation
  ![](screenshots/github_actions_success.png)